 Standalone and comprehensive WAF solutions vary greatly in sophistication, pricing, ease of installation and use, and performance.
-We look at the top WAF vendors, with links to more in-depth analysis, followed by a deep dive into the WAF market to find what buyers should consider before purchasing.
+We look at the top WAF vendors, followed by a deep dive into the products and WAF market to find what buyers should consider before purchasing.

 - Microsoft Azure

 From the 1998 MIT Entrepreneurship Competition to today, Akamai Technologies is now a top provider of WAF solutions.
 With two options to choose from, the Web Application Protector (WAP) offers DDoS protection, bot management, and is pre-configured to detect the latest threats.
 The Kona Site Defender (KSD) goes much further in offering enterprise-level anomaly detection, threat intelligence, and control automation.
 Leaving its CDN technology and advanced security features, Akamai is also one of the leading top zero trust solutions.

 Next to Imperva, the Gartner 2020 Magic Quadrant puts Akamai as the only other WAF market leader.
 Both the Akamai WAP and KSD hold an average of 4.7/5 star rating of 191 user reviews on Gartner Peer Insights.
 The 2020 Q1 Forrester Wave also positioned Akamai as a WAF market leader, noting KSD’s investment in developing advanced API security features.